dataset-ninja/stn-plad/README.md

 # STN PLAD: A Dataset for Multi-Size Power Line Assets Detection in High-Resolution UAV Images

-STN PLAD is a dataset for object detection tasks.
+STN PLAD is a dataset for object detection task.